Fengguan2022/FuheJin/content/project/giraffes/index.md

 ---
-author: Eric Anderson
+author: Fuhe Jin
 categories:
-- Theme Features
+-
-- R
+-
-- package
+-
 date: "2019-07-03"
 draft: false
 excerpt: Building this static site generator theme was the first time I used an Atomic